 Sirch C, Khanna N, Frassetto L, Bianco F, Artero ML.
 Diagnosis of acute intermittent porphyria in a renal transplant patient: A case report.
 World J Transplant 2022; In press

-Core Tip: This case report describes a common presentation of an uncommon disease, in which post-transplant complications and medications may have contributed to precipitating his previously undiagnosed AIP.
+Core Tip: This case report describes a common presentation of an uncommon disease, in which post-transplant complications and medications may have contributed to precipitating his previously undiagnosed acute intermittent porphyria.
 A high index of suspicion is needed to consider the diagnosis of a heme synthesis disorder, which presents with the common symptoms of abdominal pain, high blood pressure, and anxiety in a post-renal transplantation patient.

 INTRODUCTION